The Center for the Performing Arts, Inc.

 Salary is commensurate with experience and qualifications.
 Excellent benefits package.

-Interested candidates are invited to submit a cover letter and resume with a list of references and salary requirements in confidence
+Interested candidates are invited to submit a cover letter and resume with a list of references and salary requirements in confidence to:

 Mr. Dory Vanderhoof